IS303-Steffen/p04-hair-salon-web-app/README.md

 ```

 #### 4. Open the `db_setup_and_helpers.py` file and run it (also shown in the tutorial video).
-- If you set up everything correctly, you should be able to see a bunch of data set up in Supabase in the Table Editor tab.
-- You already set up the peewee code and imported data in your last project, so no need to type all that out again.
-Just run the `db_setup_and_helpers.py` file and it is all taken care of if you set up everything in secrets.toml correctly.
-Rerun the file anytime you want to start from scratch.
+- You already set up the peewee code and imported data in your last project, so I already wrote that part for you to save you time.
+Just run the `db_setup_and_helpers.py` file and it will automatically create your database and fill it with data, assuming you set up everything in `secrets.toml` and Supabase correctly.
+Rerun the file anytime you want to start the data from scratch.

 ## Part 2: Set up your app to have 2 pages
 In `0_salon_app.py` you will write the setup for the 2 other pages of your web app.
-- It looks basically like what you did in file 10a of the class practice if you want to reference the solution for that.
+- It looks basically like what you did in file `10a` of the class practice if you want to reference the solution for that.
-1. Import streamlit and create a pages for `1_check_in.py` and `2_manager_tools.py` using `st.Page()`
+1. Import streamlit and create pages for `1_check_in.py` and `2_manager_tools.py` using `st.Page()`
 2. Set up the navigation bar using `st.navigation()`.
 Give it the 2 pages you created, and set `position='top'`.
 Store the result in a variable
 3. Call `.run()` using the variable you created in step 2.
 From now on in the project, any time you want to run your app just use: